 As the weather draws in, many of us find ourselves working longer hours, not seeing daylight, and giving up on new years resolutions, so, therefore, craving steaming piles of macaroni and cheese and heaps of comfort food whilst snuggled up on the sofa with the right wines to match.
 What is your idea of wine pairings with comfort food?

 The problem with wine, though, is that it can be intimidating and often expensive, however, there are loads of inexpensive wines that are actually enjoyable to share at home with your favourite comfort foods.

-What do I Pair with Roast Chicken?
+What Do I Pair Wine with Roast Chicken?

-Nearly everyone I know loves a good roast chicken, not only on a Sunday.
-My favourite classic roast chicken recipe is from here >>.
-Red or white, light or full-bodied, simple or complex – a roast chicken is your most versatile comfort food dish.
+Red or white wine, light or full-bodied wine, simple or complex – a roast chicken is your most versatile comfort food dish.
 That versatility is due partly to chicken’s mild flavour; add some juiciness, and a bit of crisp, crackling skin, and, seriously, what doesn’t go with it?

 My poultry friendly wines

 I find that South African wines are always the perfect match for Roast chicken, they have that perfect complexity to match.